gruntjs/grunt-docs/Getting-started.md

 ## The Gruntfile
 The `Gruntfile.js` or `Gruntfile.coffee` file is a valid JavaScript or CoffeeScript file that belongs in the root directory of your project, next to the `package.json` file, and should be committed with your project source.

-A Gruntfile is comprised of the following parts:
+A `Gruntfile` is comprised of the following parts:

 * The "wrapper" function
 * Project and task configuration
-* Loading grunt plugins and tasks
+* Loading Grunt plugins and tasks
 * Custom tasks

 ### An example Gruntfile
-In the following `Gruntfile`, project metadata is imported into the grunt config from the project's `package.json` file and the [grunt-contrib-uglify] plugin's `uglify` task is configured to minify a source file and generate a banner comment dynamically using that metadata.
-When grunt is run on the command line, the `uglify` task will be run by default.
+In the following `Gruntfile`, project metadata is imported into the Grunt config from the project's `package.json` file and the [grunt-contrib-uglify] plugin's `uglify` task is configured to minify a source file and generate a banner comment dynamically using that metadata.
+When `grunt` is run on the command line, the `uglify` task will be run by default.

 ```js
 module.exports = function(grunt) {